 If you use Microsoft Teams, you get some data storage for free.
 You can store your files in what are actually SharePoint document libraries, and those are just SharePoint lists with file attachments.
 SharePoint lists have all sorts of built in features which make our development workload smaller, including the ability to create views with multilevel sorting.
 So that’s what we chose as our data store.

 Abstraction requires the right thinking.
 You have to know the details intimately at a technical level, then be able to zoom out and see the big picture (how technologies fit together), then the even bigger picture including how business processes interact, and the way those interactions affect the business.
 And then zoom back down to the technical details, keeping the big pictures in mind.
 Ultimately you need to be aware that people will interact with business processes at many key stages, and design great user experiences to ensure that they’ll want to do their job and keep the wheels moving.
-Joel and I are fortunate – we seem to naturally gravitate toward this manner of thinking, and a multi-decade career has allowed us to get lots of practice and become pretty good at it.
+Joel and I are fortunate – we seemed to naturally gravitate toward this manner of thinking, and a multi-decade career has allowed us to get lots of practice and become pretty good at it.
 The next decade presents us with mature versions of so many new technologies for automation, and it’s very exciting.
 But wherever we go with all this new tech, we’ll always create flexible tools rather than single-use tools by keeping abstraction at the core of our architectural thinking.